PiramidStudio/piramid_devkit/README.md

+#
-# Piramid Studio Devkit
+Piramid Studio Devkit

-A devkit based on Gulp 4, Emitty and ispired by  [brnmonteiro](https://github.com/brnmonteiro)/[**codekit-gulp**](https://github.com/brnmonteiro/codekit-gulp).
+A devkit based on Gulp 4, Emitty and [brnmonteiro](https://github.com/brnmonteiro)/[**codekit-gulp**](https://github.com/brnmonteiro/codekit-gulp).
 This tool is usefull for preprocess Jade/PUG, Stylus and JS.
 Browser sync, Bower utilities and other awesome stuff are included.
 Check gulpfile.js and package.json in order to deepen.
 We love contributions. **No license or assignment is required.
 If you want you can give us some coffee to makes us better developer and to improve our English!**

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=T24D53W3WYWHJ)